ScottJWalter/cacheaugmentedgeneration/README.md

 2. Run the cells in order.
 The notebook will:
 - Load the Mistral model and tokenizer
-- Read `document.txt` and preload its content into a `DynamicCache`
 - Ask two example questions about Ronan Takizawa, answering them using the cached knowledge

-3. Observe the model's responses, which are generated without real-time document retrieval.

-## Customization

-To use your own knowledge base:

-1. Replace the content of `document.txt` with your desired information.
-2. Adjust the example questions in the notebook to match your knowledge domain.